apiology/wip-limiter/README.md

 # WIP Limiter

+Note - this WIP Limiter is a work in progress - don't bother to try to use it yet!

+# WIP Limiter

 This is a userscript you can install into your browser to get a visual hint when your Kanban-style WIP limit has been exceeded.